llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * Each option will be removed when Clacc develops full support for the associated features.
     * `-fopenacc-fake-async-wait`
-        * Clacc accepts but discards OpenACC directives and clauses associated with async/wait support.
+        * Clacc accepts but discards some OpenACC directives and clauses associated with async/wait support.
 That is, they have no OpenMP translation in source-to-source mode.
         * Clacc inserts preprocessor definitions to handle OpenACC Runtime Library API routines and other symbols associated with async/wait support.